Myc Luciferase Reporter Lentivirus

 Formulation

 The lentivirus particles were produced from HEK293T cells.
 They are supplied in cell culture medium containing 90% DMEM + 10% FBS.
+Virus particles can be packaged in custom formulations and produced at higher titers by special request, for an additional fee.

 Background